kkaur89/SEI-Project-Three/README.md

 ### Day Two and Three - Backend

 The next two days were spent creating the backend together as a group.
-We wanted to ensure that everything was up and running, and any bugs we fixed together and promptly so that each person could take a front end component to render over the weeked.
+We wanted to ensure that everything was up and running, and any bugs we fixed together promptly so that each person could take a front end component to render over the weeked.

-The project started by installing all of packages and dependencies that we would need for the app, ```yarn init, yarn add express, yarn add mongoose``` .
-To add our basic config, we created an index.js file which held all of our functinality for the server.
+The project started by installing all of the packages and dependencies that we would need for the app, ```yarn init, yarn add express, yarn add mongoose``` .
+To add our basic config, we created an index.js file which held all of our functionality for the server.

 We then went on to create the controllers, models and routes for the app.
 We created the three key Models; Places, Packages and Users:

 **Places Model**